fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 ## BuildProduct

-// As WHService has no "Cloud Sneakers" in name of products of theWarehouse, BuildProduct creates a WarehouseProduct product
+// As WHService has no "Cloud Sneakers" in name of products of theWarehouse, BuildProduct creates the WarehouseProduct product
     with id   "CloudSneakers" from id, and with name "Cloud Sneakers" from name.